DataStax-Academy/zdm-scenario-katapod/intro.md

               The application will initially connect to Origin, but is ready to adapt to the migration phases with a simple restart as you progress, provided you inserted the required connection parameters in a configuration file.
             </p>
-            <details><summary>Click to find out how this learning environment differs from a real migration</summary>
+            <details class="katapod-details"><summary>Click to find out how this learning environment differs from a real migration</summary>
               <p>
                 <i>
                   This is an ephemeral setup, designed to be bootstrapped quickly and in such a way as to be easily packaged into a single host machine.
 As a consequence, please mind that: